Currently Empty: $0.00

 OPPE and FPPE and other peer review can be affected, as are physicians’ ability to make practice decisions without inadvertently tripping Data Bank reporting triggers.
 Since most medical staff policies and bylaws in hospitals today do not reflect these changes, medical staff bylaws and policies need to be reworked under the recent changes to the National Practitioner Data Bank Guidebook.
 When medical staffs and hospitals fail to do so, legal protections for medical staff leaders and hospitals could be lost.
 Because there has been little focus on these changes, credentialing staff are unlikely to be familiar with the changes and physicians will be surprised by reports generated under the new Guidebook.

 Medical staff policies and procedures that do not correct for bias make for bigger problems than mere bad optics.
-Bad faith credentialing loses opportunities for hospitals, harms overall staff morale. and jeopardizes both physicians reputations and patient care.
+Bad faith credentialing loses opportunities for hospitals, harms overall staff morale and jeopardizes both physicians reputations and patient care.
 Prejudiced peer review means huge damages in court.
 Bad faith peer review is a moral hazard.

 Given the many opportunities for liability exposure, hospitals, medical staffs, physicians and other providers must be familiar with the restrictions the law places on peer review.
 There is relief available: federal and state laws extend immunity and confidentiality to protect both the subject of peer review and those who are conducting peer review.
 But those protections must be earned, and the qualifications are not necessarily obvious.
 Peer review mistakes, such as discriminatory practices or procedural shortfalls, are costly for all involved.